 The apprenticeship is growing organically as it happens; currently the years are taking the form:

 – The first three years are composed of the Foundation Year ‘Dreaming‘, a safe space to build a relationship with your inner landscape and learn how to learn from the plants directly through experience, journeying and self-awareness practice.
 The second year is more structured – ‘Orientation‘ where we start to focus the skills learnt in the first year and explore them within the context and vision of ourselves as healers.
 By the end of this year it is hoped that everyone has a clearer vision of their direction and journey as a herbal apprentice and the tools, contacts and network to help them on this journey.
 By the third year ‘Commitment‘, much of the learning comes from each appretentices’ active engagement with case studies and guided meditation, supervised and supported by the apprentice program and their peer group.

 – The following years are ‘Journey-person‘ years, a name denoting a threshold that can be continued for as long as the apprentice wants and needs.
-Each apprentice will have started exploring their own practice (with support) and working to share their herb knowledge with other people in a context appropriate to style of herbalism.
-There is more focus of weaving real life case studies into your herb dreaming and the ability to support insights through research, knowledge of traditional therapeutics and clinical/medical knowledge.
+Each apprentice will have started exploring their own practice (with support) and working to share their herb knowledge with other people in a context appropriate to their style of herbalism.
+There is more focus of finding your unique style of practice and developing the skills and confidence to share this in your community safely and effectively.

 - A series of final interviews.

-- Peer review (the recommendation of fellow apprentices)
+- Unanimous peer review (the recommendation of fellow apprentices)

 If the student aims to join a professional organisation ( e.g. NIMH, AHG, IRH, AMH or URHP ** ) we will support them by helping them explore and meet the criteria for individual accreditation and by offerings letters of support for them as a professional herbalist.
 Depening on the requirements of each indivual accrediation body this may involve extra tutorials and clinical hours.